 UM-Flint has partnered with the National Student Clearinghouse (NSC) to provide transcript ordering online.
 This partnership allows you to request transcripts 24 hours a day, seven days a week with tracking via text message or email available.
 The NSC website provides instructions for submitting a request, including delivery options and fees.
 You can track your order online by clicking here.

-Students may obtain a copy of their unofficial transcript using the Student Information System (SIS).
-You will need your uniqname and LAN Password to login to the secure area.
+Students may obtain a copy of their unofficial transcript using My UM-Flint.
+You will need your uniqname and LAN Password to log in to the secure area.
 Students who do not have a uniqname, or have holds on their record, should contact the Office of the Registrar.

 Rackham Transcript Information